2015 Monterrey Open

 The 2015 Monterrey Open was a women's tennis tournament played on outdoor hard courts.
-It was the 7th edition of the Monterrey Open and an International tournament on the 2015 WTA Tour.
-It took place at the Club Sonoma in Monterrey, Mexico, from 2 to 8 March 2015.
+It was the seventh edition of the Monterrey Open and a WTA International tier tournament on the 2015 WTA Tour.
+It took place at the Club Sonoma in Monterrey, Mexico, from 2 March through 8 March 2015.
+Fourth-seeded Timea Bacsinszky won the singles title.